 The kit comes with some minimal instructions for assembly, but not decoration.
 Here’s the approach we took to building our little dream town.

-How to Make Your Own Putz House Village
+How to Make Christmas Putz Houses

 - I originally thought the painting and glitter would go pretty quickly, until I realized all of the house is visible in some way.
 I ended up painting both the inside and outside walls of my houses and both sides of the roof to hide any cardboard browns.
 Everyone pitched in with painting a little, so I edited my paint tubes on the table down to some pastels and vibrants that reminded me of the originals so anyone could grab a color and chip in.